uchicago-CAPP30121-aut-2022/capp-camp/docs/s3-git-ii/3-merge-conflicts.md

 print("All done.")
 ```

 and then add and commit the file to this copy of your repository.
-If you try to push at this point, you’ll see a message like this:
+If you try to push to GitHub at this point, you’ll see a message like this:

 ```
 $ git push